Divinity360/stroll/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to Run

+flutter run apk --release

+## How to Build

+flutter build apk --release